 Many of the reoccuring lies and stories you’ll hear from scammers and see their Facebook accounts based around include:

-- The Military Scam: Using stolen pictures from men in the military to excuse the absence of face-to-face contact and give a reliable backstory.
+- Military Romance Scams: Using stolen pictures from men in the military to excuse the absence of face-to-face contact and give a reliable backstory.
 They’ll also request funds for things like supplies or communication methods.

 - Moments of Distress: They will explain their dangerous situations that require quick money transfers for rescue, and “only you” can help them.